byronfedele/Smart_Pantry_Scan/README.md

 ## Current Status

 The project is currently undergoing a refactoring.
-The original React Native application has been moved to the `old_react_native` directory.
-A new React Native application is being developed in the `react_Native` directory, and a web application is available in the `webApp` directory.
+The original React Native application has been moved to the `old_react_native` directory, and a web application is available in the `webApp` directory.

-## Future Plans

-The long-term vision for this project is to move away from traditional barcode scanning for item identification.
-Instead, the goal is to implement a system that uses a device's camera and a local, on-device Large Language Model (LLM) to recognize and add items to the inventory.
-This includes distinguishing between continuous and discrete ingredient amounts.
-Continuous amounts will use a slider for remaining quantity, and discrete amounts will use an up/down counter.
-A checkbox will be added to the 'Add New Item' form to mark items as discrete.

 ## Project Structure

-*   `/react_Native`: Contains the current Android application built with React Native.
 *   `/old_react_native`: Contains the previous version of the React Native application.
 *   `/webApp`: Contains the web application version of the pantry scanner.